-We offer individual, couple, and group counselling.
-Students are seen by Chartered Psychologists or Psychology Interns who are supervised by Chartered Psychologists.
+We offer individual, couple, and group counselling by Chartered Psychologists or Psychology Interns who are supervised by Chartered Psychologists.

-Counsellors help students deal with a variety of personal and/or academic issues such as feeling isolated, depression, test anxiety, family difficulties, stress, past sexual abuse, or relationship concerns.
+Counsellors help students address various personal and/or academic issues, such as feeling isolated, depression, test anxiety, family difficulties, stress, past sexual abuse, or relationship concerns.

-Generally, our services are free but some nominal fees may be charged for some group programs and/or career-related assessments.
-Students wishing to see a counsellor are advised to arrange an appointment in advance.
-Student Counselling Services is located in Room 2-600, Students' Union Building; telephone 492-5205 or fax 492-1674.
+Generally, our services are free, but nominal fees may be charged for some group programs and/or career-related assessments.
+Students who want to see a counsellor should arrange an appointment in advance.
+Student (Counselling Services is located in 2-600 Students' Union Building; phone 492-5205, fax 492-1674.